egranata/aria/docs/index.markdown

 *   **Found a bug?** Please [open an issue](https://github.com/egranata/aria/issues).
 *   **Want to add a feature?** Check out our [**Contribution Guide**](https://egranata.github.io/aria/CONTRIBUTING.md) for details on our development process and coding standards.

+By contributing to Aria, you agree that your contributions are licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt).

+Not a Rust developer?
+Not a problem.
+You can still help by improving the documentation, reporting bugs, or providing feedback and suggestions!

 ## Documentation

 The Aria language is documented at [manual.md](https://egranata.github.io/aria/manual.md) and a Standard Library reference can be found at [stdlib.md](https://egranata.github.io/aria/stdlib.md).

 ## License

 Aria is open-source software licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt).
+This license allows you to freely use, modify, and distribute Aria, as long as you follow its terms.